-- Severe and more frequent water restrictions adversely impacting the quality of life for residents and visitors. - Inability to service expected population growth including new development supported by the State Government which in itself is likely to bring forward the demand to as early as 2024. - Damage to the city's and the region's reputation as a visitor destination. - Loss of business and consumer confidence as a result of risk and reliability issues associated with water supply with flow on negative impacts to the entire regional economy. - Diverting local resources and increasing costs on struggling businesses in an economy severely impacted by COVID-19 due to the region's reliance on aviation connectivity and international and interstate tourism.
+- Severe and more frequent water restrictions adversely impacting the quality of life for residents and visitors. - Inability to service expected population growth over the coming decade and beyond. - Damage to the city's and the region's reputation as a visitor destination. - Loss of business and consumer confidence as a result of risk and reliability issues associated with water supply with flow on negative impacts to the entire regional economy. - Diverting local resources and increasing costs on struggling businesses in an economy severely impacted by COVID-19 due to the region's reliance on aviation connectivity and international and interstate tourism.

 Council has been investigating and planning for the long-term water needs of the Cairns region for many years.
-This included active support for the additional water capacity that would have been provided by Nullinga Dam.
-That project was regrettably not supported by either the State or Federal Governments at the time.
+This included active support for the additional water capacity that would have been provided by Nullinga Dam, a project which also had the strong support of our local Federal member the Hon Warren Entsch MP.
+Unfortunately, the project did not proceed as funding for its delivery was not committed by either the Queensland or Federal Governments.